My Nursing Story: How it All Began

 In 2009, when I was in my second year of high school, if you told me I would end up as a nurse, I wouldn't have believed you.

-Like every child back then, I wanted to be a pilot.
+Like every child growing up during that time, I wanted to be a pilot.
 The idea of something being so up in the air still fascinates me to date.
-It didn’t take long for me to drop that dream.
+It didn't take long for me to drop that dream.
 I also want to think aspiring to be a pilot was the pandemic back then.

 After the pilot dream had waned, I stayed clueless for a long time.
 For a period I was fascinated by law.
 And then social work.
 And then Catering and Hospitality.
 And then Computer Science.
 These are the ones I remember.
-To be direct, I never really knew what I wanted to do or become for a very long time.
+To be direct, I never really knew what I wanted to do or become.

 How did we end up here?